code-Sajjad/simple_calculator_flutter/README.md

 This is basically a 30 day of coding challenge in Flutter where we have to build an app each day starting from very basic apps such as a calculator to advanced apps like chatting apps, video conferencing, etc.

-Follow along to complete the 30 days coding challenge.
+Follow along to complete the 30 days coding challenge!